saylordotorg/course_bio312/Unit06.md

+---
+layout: default
+title: "BIO312: Evolutionary Biology"
+course_description: "An examination of the processes through which the current forms of life have arisen.
+Topics include: the mechanisms of evolution, measures of evolutionary change, current framings of evolutionary changes (e.g. Game Theory), and phylogenies."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Current Taxonomy** <span id="6"></span>
 *We will study the six kingdoms of life and the common characteristics of each taxonomic group.
 In greater detail, we will look at the array of